BlakeACollins/Github-Finder/README.md

 # GitHub Profile Finder
 Search for anyone on this finder app!
 This app is made with React, React Hooks, React Router, and Context API.
+To use clone or download.
+I have provided both API keys you will need.

 # Usage
 ```